gepatto/esp32AudioKitEnclosure/README.md

 `burn=0.2`is the kerf I mentioned above

 I downloaded the design as an svg and imported it into Illustrator where I added the holes for the speakers, the third layer and holes for supporting the speakers and the slot for the accessing the usb ports.
-There a some spacer holes and spacers in tghe design that I haven't used so far.
+There a some spacer holes and spacers in the design that I haven't used so far.

 ```
 You might want to add holes in the backplate for some nuts and bolts to secure the esp32 audio kit.
 I'm using foamtape at the moment because I might add some other features first.
 ```

 ![insde view](/openview_esp32audiokit_enclosure.jpg)